The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Results

 We then compare the BCD for two content moderation strategies.
 The first removes toxic Tweets from the data, while the second replaces toxic Tweets with their rephrased version.
 The results from this analysis are shown in \Cref{fig:rephrasing}.
 We find that, in contrast to removal, the rephrasing of Tweets leads to smaller changes in the BCD.
 If the content changes were solely driven by the presence of toxic language, replacing Tweets with a rephrased version should cause the same change to the semantic space.
 However, since we find that rephrasing can mitigate some of the distortions, it suggests that the observed distortions are not merely artifacts of toxic language itself.

 The fact that the gap is widening with lower content-moderation thresholds strikes us as intuitive, as rephrasing highly toxic content that only contains insults leads to similar distortions as outright removal.
 These are the posts that cannot be salvaged.
 Only once we consider Tweets that contain other content, independent of the toxic language, does rephrasing achieve its intended goal of preserving the original content.
 This suggests that rephrasing can reduce the toxicity of online content with fewer distortions.
-Note that we would not expect the BCD of the rephrased Tweets to be zero, as rephrasing introduces changes in the language of Tweets.
+Note that we would not expect the BCD of the rephrased Tweets to be zero, as rephrasing necessarily alters the linguistic form of posts and may also affect how content is interpreted.
+Rephrasing should therefore be understood as a strategy that mitigates, rather than resolves, the trade-off between reducing toxicity and preserving the plurality of online discourse.
+Nonetheless, relative to full removal, it offers a meaningful reduction in distortions while preserving exposure to content that would otherwise be excluded entirely.